The Unreasonable Effectiveness of Physics in Biology: Fine-Tuning: Everything but Chemistry

 In this section, we estimate the probability of the joint feasibility of conventional fine-tuning requirements arising from all areas of physics and cosmology, with the exception of chemistry, which will be discussed separately in the next section.

 A representative example of apparent overdetermination is shown in Fig.~1, taken from Ref.~\cite{Barnes}.
-The figure displays nine viability constraints on the masses of the two lightest quarks, which constitute protons and neutrons.
-The physical meaning of these constraints is explained in the cited literature.
+The figure displays nine viability constraints on the masses of the two lightest quarks, which constitute protons and neutrons; the explanations of these constraints can be found in the cited publications.
 The central green region indicates where all nine constraints are simultaneously satisfied; its smallness suggests that the very existence of a potentially viable domain is fragile.
+The blue dot inside the green area marks the actual values.

 Note that, in addition to the two quark masses, the relevant fundamental parameters underlying the nine curves include four additional key constants of the Standard Model: three interaction couplings and the electron mass.
-If these four parameters were effectively fixed for some reason, the Cover approach would suggest that the system is most likely overdetermined: for $N_v=2$ and $N_c=9$, Eq.~\ref{Eq:CoverP} gives the feasibility probability $P=0.035$.
+If these four parameters were effectively fixed for some reason, the Cover approach would suggest that the system is most likely overdetermined: for $N_v=2$ and $N_r=9$, Eq.~\ref{Eq:CoverP} gives the feasibility probability $P=0.035$.
 By contrast, if these four parameters are actually free, then Fig.~\ref{fig:Barr} represents only a two-dimensional slice of a higher-dimensional parameter space with $N_v=6$.
-In this case, the Cover threshold is $N_c=12$, and the system is more likely to be feasible than not.
+In this case, the Cover threshold yields $N_r=12$, and the system is more likely to be feasible than not.